reman205/smart-baby-monitoring-system/README.md

 AI-powered baby monitoring system designed to enhance child safety through intelligent monitoring, behavior analysis, and instant parent notifications.

 ---
+## 👤 Project Type

+**Individual Project**

+This project was independently designed and developed as part of an AI Bootcamp challenge.

+---

+## 👩‍💻 My Responsibilities

+- Designed the executive dashboard UI
+- Developed the frontend using HTML, CSS, and JavaScript
+- Designed the AI dashboard layout and user experience
+- Organized project structure and documentation
+- Published the project using GitHub Pages

 ## 🌐 Live Demo